University of Wisconsin–Madison

 1. A 30-minute phone or Zoom interview with a study team member to answer questions about your child’s development and current communication.

-2. A 3-hour, in-person visit at the Waisman Center with a licensed Speech-Language Pathologist.
+2. An in-person visit at the Waisman Center with a licensed Speech-Language Pathologist.

 Activities include: